ionic-enterprise/ionic-training-decks/README.md

 # Training Deck

 A application to display our training materials.
+Version 1.0.0